 - Conducted research on the future of location-based AR authoring under the mentorship of Jessica van Brummelen and Gabriel Brostow as a part-time internship during my Ph.D. studies.

 - Authored a first-author paper on CoCreatAR at ACM CHI ‘25, which received a Best Paper Honorable Mention award and had a related non-provisional patent application filed.
-A follow-up work will be presented as a poster at ACM UIST ‘25.
+I presented a follow-up work titled AdjustAR as a poster at ACM UIST ‘25.

 Research InternMicrosoft Research